Listing View

 Full Arch

-Dental implants are used when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
+Dental implants are used when tooth loss has caused gaps to appear in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be fixed.
 They are also important in that they underpin and support neighboring teeth.

-Yes, it is possible however you should be aware that it takes about four months for the gums to fully heal which involves shrinkage and hence the implants have to be adjusted.
+Yes, it is possible however please note that it takes approximately four months for the gums to fully repair themselves which involves shrinkage and correspondingly the implants will need to be adjusted.

-It is not any more painfull than having a tooth extracted which clearly depends upon your pain threshold and the type/amount of anesthetic utilised.
+It is not any more painfull than having a tooth extracted which obviously depends upon your pain tolerance and the type/amount of anesthetic used.

-Normally not because it requires an anesthetist to be there but it may be a chargeable option offered by the dental practice.
+Normally not because it requires a specialist to be there but it may be a chargeable service provided by the dental practice.

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!